In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with Scoliosis.

 Why do life insurance companies care if I’ve been diagnosed with Scoliosis?

-The main reason why most of the top life insurance companies are going to “care” if an individual has been diagnosed with Scoliosis is that when an individual suffers from “severe” Scoliosis, they may begin suffering from some pretty significant complications particularly as they get older.
+Most of the top life insurance companies will “care” if an individual has been diagnosed with Scoliosis because when an individual suffers from “severe” Scoliosis, they may begin suffering from some pretty significant complications, particularly as they get older.
+This is why we wanted to take a moment to discuss scoliosis and some of its most common symptoms/complications.
+We can better understand what the life insurance underwriters will be looking for when deciding about your life insurance application.

 Scoliosis Defined:

 Scoliosis is a medical condition whereby one’s spine begins to take on a sideways curvature.
 The “curvature” will most often occur during a growth spurt just before puberty.
-In most cases, they may not be a medical “cause” for one to develop Scoliosis; however, in some cases, it may be caused by cerebral palsy or muscular dystrophy.
+In most cases, there may not be a medical “cause” for one to develop Scoliosis; however, in some cases, it may be caused by cerebral palsy or muscular dystrophy.

 Common symptoms may include:

-- A rotating spine,
+• A rotating spine,

-- Uneven hips,
+• Uneven hips,

-- One-shoulder blade higher than the other,
+• One shoulder blade is higher than the other,

-- A visible curvature of the spine as one bends over.
+• A visible curvature of the spine as one bends over.

 Serious complications may include:

-- Breathing problems,
+• Breathing problems,

-- Persistent pain if the curvature causes excessive wear and tear to one’s spine,
+• Persistent pain if the curvature causes excessive wear and tear to one’s spine,

-- Spine or nerve damage,
+• Spine or nerve damage,

-- Spinal fluid “leakage”.
+• Spinal fluid “leakage”.

-Scoliosis is a condition that can be treated should the condition become severe enough to warrant treatment.
+Fortunately, scoliosis is a condition that can be treated should the condition become severe enough to warrant treatment.
 Treatment options may include bracing or surgery.

-Now at this point…
+Now, at this point…

 We usually like to take a moment and remind folks that nobody here at IBUSA has any “official” medical training, and we’re certainly not doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.
+All we are is a bunch of life insurance agents who are really good at helping folks with pre-existing medical conditions like this one find and qualify for the life insurance coverage they are looking for.

 But…

-Not so great if you’re looking for answers to any specific medical questions.
-In cases like these, we would recommend that you contact a true medical professional who has the training to help.
+It’s it’s not so great if you’re seeking answers to any specific medical questions.
+In such cases, we recommend contacting an actual medical professional with the training to help.
 For everyone else, you’re in luck because now we’re going to get into some of the “nitty-gritty” about what you may or may not be able to qualify for.

 What kind of information will the insurance companies ask me or be interested in?

-Common questions you’ll likely be asked may include:
+Typical questions you’ll likely be asked may include:

-- When were you first diagnosed with Scoliosis?
+• When were you first diagnosed with Scoliosis?

-- How severe is your Scoliosis?
+• How severe is your Scoliosis?

-- What symptoms (if any) led to your diagnosis?
+• What symptoms (if any) led to your diagnosis?

-- Have you had your Scoliosis treated?
+• Have you had your Scoliosis treated?

-- Do you suffer from any “serious” complications as a result of your Scoliosis?
+• Do you suffer from any “serious” complications as a result of your Scoliosis?

-- Have you been diagnosed with any other pre-existing medical condition?
+• Have you been diagnosed with any other pre-existing medical condition?

-- Has your doctor recommended or suggested you may need any surgical procedures in the future?
+• Has your doctor recommended or suggested you may need any surgical procedures in the future?

-- In the past two years, have you been hospitalized for any reason?
+• In the past two years, have you been hospitalized for any reason?

-- Are you currently working now?
+• Are you currently working now?

-- In the past 12 months, have you applied for or received any form of disability benefits?
+• In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-That said however…
+That said, however…

 Category #1.